-This Japanese alcoholic beverage made from rice is becoming more and more popular in American restaurants, bars and home liquor cabinets.
-Often erroneously referred to as "rice wine," sakes can be paired with many different dishes, used as an ingredient in cocktails and sipped cold, warm or hot.
-Find out more about sake with our reviews and features.
+Sake, the Japanese alcoholic beverage made from fermented rice, has steadily become a staple in American restaurants, bars and home liquor cabinets.
+Often erroneously referred to as "rice wine," sakes can be sipped cold, warm or hot and they pair well with many dishes other than sushi.
+Find out more about sake with GAYOT's reviews and features.

 The Junmai Ginjo is brewed with natural spring water and has a silky, smooth body with notes of flower.
 It is best paired with sashimi, pastrami and olives.

 Founded in 1659, Kiku-Masamune Sake Brewing Company still uses the ancient Kimoto method for producing sake.
 This sake boasts flavors of pear, honey and rice pudding.

 Brewed in memory of Toji Shokichi Hase, a noted sake maker who spent 40 years working at the same brewery, this special Junmai-Daiginjo blend boasts aromas of honey and grainy rice.